tiagoprn/catalog-sample-django-drf-app/README.md

 # catalog

 This project exposes a browsable CRUD REST API that can be used on a store's pants' catalog.
-You can also mass import pants' records on the API through importing a CSV file, and browse and search through the catalog through an admin interface for convenience.
+You can also mass import pants' records on the API through a CSV file, and browse and search through the catalog through an admin interface for convenience.

 # Technologies